 READ THIS CAREFULLY!!!

 The facts set forth in this application for employment are true and complete.
 I understand that if employed, false statements on this application or during any interview may result in immediate dismissal.
 You are hereby authorized to make any investigation of my personal history, criminal record, and driving record through any law enforcement investigative agencies or bureaus of your choice.
-I hereby authorize my former employers as well as law enforcement agencies and investigative agencies or bureaus to release information to Twin Cedars Youth Services, Inc., relating to any criminal record, driving record, work record, my work habits, or my performance while in their employ.
+I hereby authorize my former employers as well as law enforcement agencies and investigative agencies or bureaus to release information to Twin Cedars Youth Services, Inc. (“Organization”), relating to any criminal record, driving record, work record, my work habits, or my performance while in their employ.
 I hereby release any persons or agencies providing such information from any liability for the release of this information.
 I also authorize Twin Cedars Youth Services, Inc. to provide truthful information concerning my employment to my future prospective employers and I agree to hold it harmless for providing such information.

 I understand and agree that if employed, I may be required to submit to a blood test or urinalysis for alcohol or drug screens to the extent permitted by law, or to allow inspection of bags (including purses or brief cases) or parcels brought into or taken out of the Organization premises.
 I understand that refusal to submit to or failure to pass a blood test, urinalysis, or search when requested to do so may result in termination of my employment.
 Failure to pass criminal records checks, fingerprint checks, or driver's license checks may also result in immediate termination.